rage/programming-23/data/part-3/2-working-with-strings.md

 </sample-output>

 Sometimes an indexing error is caused by a bug in the code.
-For example, it is quite common to index too far when trying to access the last characters in a string:
+For example, it is quite common to index too far when trying to access the last character in a string:

 ```python
 input_string = input("Please type in a string: ")